run-ai/docs/docs/Researcher/researcher-library/rl-hpo-support.md

 import runai.hpo
 ```

-* Initialize the Run:AI HPO library with a path to a directory shared between all cluster nodes (typically using an NFS server).
+* Initialize the Run:ai HPO library with a path to a directory shared between all cluster nodes (typically using an NFS server).
 We recommend specifying a unique name for the experiment, the name will be used to create a sub-directory on the shared folder.
-To do so, we recommend using the [environment variables](../../best-practices/env-variables/) `JOB_NAME` and `JOB_UUID` which are injected to the container by Run:AI.
+To do so, we recommend using the [environment variables](../../best-practices/env-variables/) `JOB_NAME` and `JOB_UUID` which are injected to the container by Run:ai.

 ``` python
 hpo_root = '/path/to/nfs'